revolunet/revolunet.github.io/source/_posts/2013-09-30-extending-topcoat-css-framework.markdown

 ## Creating new Topcoat components

-Now you know how to add custom components and integrate them in the topcoat workflow properly.
+Now you know how to add custom components and integrate them in the Topcoat workflow properly.

 If you're willing to share new components with the community (and you should), here's the workflow :